wangyanbao666/ESC-software-testing-campaign/README.md

 ### Note:
 1. Since my android studio crashed and I reconfigured the IDLE, I have to force push to the main branch and the commit history of main branch is cleared.
 2. Tese cases are inside app/src/test/java/com/example/testing.
+3. Equivalence class and boundary/middle values are in branch "week9".